Emsu/prophet/README.md

 Prophet is Python 2 and 3 compatible.
 See the [documentation](http://prophet.michaelsu.io/) for more details.

 Join the mailing list [here](https://groups.google.com/forum/#!forum/prophet-financial-framework) or join by [email](mailto:prophet-financial-framework+subscribe@googlegroups.com?subject=Subscribe).
-See the [Trello Board](https://trello.com/b/aLJfeNhl/prophet) to see what's currently in the works.
+See the [development board](https://trello.com/b/aLJfeNhl/prophet) to see what's currently in the works.

 ## Installation